In Short

 If you sell your business in the NT, you must lodge your sale of business agreement with the Territory Revenue Office.
 They will assess the stamp duty payable on the sale.

-Stamp duty is payable within 60 days after parties sign the business sale agreement.
+Stamp duty is payable within 60 days after the parties sign the business sale agreement.

 Australian Capital Territory

-In the ACT, there is no stamp duty or nominal fee payable on a sale of business.
+In the ACT, there is no stamp duty or nominal fee payable on the sale of a business.
 The only exception is for real property assets.
 The ACT Revenue Office is responsible for all duty enquiries.
 Stamp duty is generally payable within 90 days of signing the relevant agreement.

 When you are ready to sell your business and begin the next chapter, it is important to understand the moving parts that will impact a successful sale.